precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Block 2
 -------

-Block 2 consists of the section of the main track between turnouts 1 and 2, providing for a section to hold one train, allow a train on the station siding to exit safely, and also prevent a train running around the main track from entering this block.
+Block 2 consists of the section of the main track between turnouts/points 1 and 2, providing for a section to hold one train, allow a train on the station siding to exit safely, and also prevent a train running around the main track from entering this block.

 We will use ID 2 for this, with an alias: